axonivy-market/master-detail/master-detail-product/README.md

-# Master-Detail interface
+# Master-Detail View

-Axon Ivy's Master-detail interface best-practice example is designed to accelerate process automation initiatives by demonstrating the flexible and powerful UI possibilities.
+Axon Ivy's Master-detail view best-practice example is designed to accelerate process automation initiatives by demonstrating the flexible and powerful UI possibilities.
 This example showcases the following features:

 * Four different approaches to implementing the Master-Detail Pattern are demonstrated based on the project's complexity.
 These approaches involve utilizing different process elements, UI views, and modal dialogs.
 * Streamlining UI challenges for both professional developers and low coders, this example provides guidance on efficiently implementing the Master-Detail interface.